 Something so little, but so profound.
 I guess because I’m always taking action and never really considered myself as fearful.
 I hadn’t seen the obvious.

-I always thought fear was some grand thing, like throwing myself out a plane or something equally as terrifying.
+I always thought fear was some grand thing, like throwing myself out of a plane or something equally as terrifying.
 I realise now that’s not the case.

 That real fear is the little-understated stuff.
 The heavy stuff that impacts us daily, forms our habits and our thoughts.
 The stuff that holds us back in our day to day lives.

 So I had to ask myself what am I really afraid of?
-It wasn’t anything big or grande.
+It wasn’t anything big or grand.
 It was the little things like being afraid to start making YouTube videos again encase they tanked and I felt stupid but knowing I truly wanted to.
 So, of course, I took action and started again.

-It’s putting my wellbeing 1st when I feel I have a million and one things to do.
+It’s putting my well-being 1st when I feel I have a million and one things to do.
 I know exercise should be a priority, I know meditation will keep me sane, but gosh putting these things before writing a blog post, household chores and general errands terrifies me.

 My anxiety will tell me I haven’t got time, but my intuition will tell me to look after myself and everything else will fall into place.

 We are all scared of something.
 Anything that makes us worried or anxious is, in fact, fear and that will affect our confidence.